 The problem is what we know about reading and fostering literacy in children and young adults just isn’t that sexy (or profitable for politicians and publisher/testing companies): access to books in the home and libraries (community and school) and choice in what is read are strongly correlated with reading ability and eagerness.

 Not phonics programs, reading programs, standards, or high-stakes testing.

 And reading expert Richard L. Allington mentions a lot of the same problems in his article “Proven Programs, Profits, and Practice.”
 He lists ten teaching practices that have been strongly supported through research but that are not mentioned or used as often as they should be simply because they do not make a profit for publishers.
 As Allington says, “Profitable programs continue to trump scientific evidence” (p.
 227).

 The publishing companies want to convince us that we need their intensive reading programs in order for our students to succeed.
 And politicians like to talk about “accountability” and “high standards” because it makes it sound like they are being tough on low-performing schools.
 And some teachers and administrators buy into these ideas because having students do intensive reading seems more “rigorous,” which seems like it must be better for our students.
-We have trouble believing that something as simple and enjoyable as free reading could actually be beneficial.
+We have trouble believing that something as simple and enjoyable as extensive reading could actually be beneficial.

 When I told one of my colleagues about my FVR (Free Voluntary Reading) library, he said that it sounded like a good idea but that he felt like he didn’t really have time to do that with his students along with “all the other things we need to do.”
 I think he was primarily referring to the textbook—that he felt like he needed to get through the units in the textbook he was supposed to do, and he didn’t have much time for “extras” like free voluntary reading.